DC CoMix TTS: An End-to-End Expressive TTS with Discrete Code Collaborated with Mixer: Method

 We adopt the audio compression model to address the content leakage problem and to be applicable to abundant acoustic representations.
 Specifically, we use Encodec\ to achieve discrete codes ${S}^{D\times{T}}$, where D is the number of codebooks in Encodec, and T is the time step.
 Encodec takes raw waveform $X$ as inputs and returns discrete code ${S}^{D\times{T}}$.
 The Encodec quantizes audio across multiple steps, which is a process called residual vector quantization.
 We extract discrete code from this residual quantizer.
 The feature extraction process is stated in Equation \ref{eq:encodec}, where $Q_{AC}$ is the vector quantizer in Encodec.
 The quantizer in Encodec uses eight codebooks, so we get an 8-dimension representation.
 This needs much less computation than the 80-dimension Mel-spectrogram.

 We use an off-the-shelf audio compression model instead of a randomly initialized vector quantizer.
 The benefits of doing so are as follows.
-First, the learning objective of an audio compression model is to compress audio and reconstruct it.
+First, an audio compression model's learning objective is to compress and reconstruct audio.
 The encoder compresses the audio, and the decoder then reconstructs it.
 The process is trained in an end-to-end manner, so the encoder learns to encoder a low dimensional vector usable for the reconstruction step.
 Hence, we get a compact representation that is suitable for a generation.
 Second, the audio compression model is trained on an enormous and varied corpus.
 The Encodec model uses three corpora to train the mono-channel compression model.
 The total duration of the corpora is 11,629 hours.
 In addition, Encodec uses not only speech but also general audio.
 Thus, it has already learned using diverse acoustic information.
 We can distill this diversity by adopting Encodec without additional training.
 Taking advantage of this, we use Encodec as a feature extractor and feed it to the MixerTTS blocks.